 The Open Bezel Deep Channels are so very diverse!
-You can fill them with Nunn Design 2-Part Resin, sculpt something from Crystal Clay, or embed around the outside channel.
+You can fill them with Nunn Design 2-Part Resin, sculpt something from Epoxy Clay, or embed around the outside channel.

 - Flush Cutters